vkhitrin/jiav/docs/source/jiav_manifest.rst

      verification_steps:
        <verification_steps>

-Goals of ``jiav`` manifest:
+Goals of a ``jiav`` manifest:

--  Human-readable and machine-readable
+-  Human-readable and machine-readable.
--  Extendable
+-  Extendable.
--  Robust
+-  Robust.